Ukulele Lessons in South Charlotte and Waxhaw, NC

 Jordan is experienced in a variety of styles including classical, jazz, opera, pop, and rock and has 16 years of vocal training and 12 years of instrumental training.
 She is passionate about helping her students strive for the highest in music and in life.

-From a very young age, Rachel McNichols was instilled with a love for music.
+From a very young age, Rachel Baer was instilled with a love for music.
 She began taking piano lessons at the age of 5 and would continue lessons for 12 years straight, later adding cello, guitar, singing, and songwriting.

 She first discovered her love of teaching music by helping out her own music teachers and volunteering at camps over the summer.